spacealaira/cosmos-quiz/README.md

 **🌐 Live site:** [spacealaira.github.io/cosmos-quiz](https://spacealaira.github.io/cosmos-quiz/)

-## 🚀 Origin Story
+🚀 Origin Story

 Built in a single afternoon as a live educational tool for a real event.

-Went from zero to deployed full-stack app - frontend, database, and live leaderboard - while the session was being planned.
-The constraints were real: no prep time, real users, had to work first try.
+I went from zero to a deployed full-stack app - frontend, database, and live leaderboard - while the session was still being planned.

+The constraints were real: no prep time, real users, and it had to work on the first try.

 ---